astronomer/docs/astro/create-cluster.md

 The Astro install typically starts with 1 Cluster per Organization.
 Depending on your use case, however, your team can choose to configure multiple Astro Clusters.
 This could enable a few benefits, including:

 - Clusters in different regions
-- Different Clusters for Development and Production
+- Different Clusters for development and production environments

 Within a single Workspace, you can host Deployments across multiple Clusters.
-For example, you can have Production Deployments running in your Production Cluster and Development Deployments running in your Development Cluster.
+For example, you might have a production Deployment running in a production Cluster and a development Deployment running in a development Cluster.
+Both of those Deployments can be in the same Workspace.

 This guide provides instructions for provisioning additional Clusters within your Astro Organization.

 ## Prerequisites

-To complete this setup, you need to have:
+To create an Astro Cluster, you need to have:

-- An Astronomer installation.
+- An activated Data Plane.
-- Permissions to edit trust policies in the dedicated account for Astro on your cloud.
+- Permissions to configure IAM in the dedicated account for Astro on your cloud.

 <Tabs
     defaultValue="aws"